alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versionning.md

 ### Getting the OpenAPI Documentation

-You can now reach the current API documentation by running these commands :
+You can now reach the current API documentation by running these commands:

 For the books API: